 Houses with cavity wall insulation will usually become damp if the outside brick leaf isn't weatherproof and the damp condenses onto the insulation within the cavity.
 There are two methods you can use to fix this problem.

 - A resin-based textured wall coating for external walls.
 Firstly, the contractor does all visible repairs such as cracks, holes, loose rendering, repointing, etc. Then, apply the exterior coating.
 Your walls will be weatherproof and won't usually need painting for 20 to 25 years.
 Depending on the brand you choose, you'll also receive a guarantee for about 20 years.

 - A damp proof wall coating.
 This application protects the outside wall from rain.
 And, as it's colourless, it won't change your home's appearance.
 This is especially important if you live in a listed building.

 - What happens when cavity wall insulation gets wet?

 If you have poorly maintained walls or the cavity wall insulation isn't installed correctly, you can often experience condensation and damp penetration.
-The rain soaks through the outside bricks and reaches the edge of the cavity get the fibreglass insulation wet causes dampness on the inside walls.
+The rain soaks through the outside bricks and reaches the edge of the cavity getting the fibreglass insulation wet causing dampness on the inside walls.

 - Can I remove cavity wall insulation myself?